aguang5241/HEA_ML/README.md

 # HEA_ML
-High-Entropy Alloy Design Combined with DFT &amp; ML

 The first-principles calculation is widely used in HEA, however, it is not computational friendly for large/complex systems.
 In this work, the Al-Co-Cr-Fe-Ni system (both FCC and BCC) is selected for our investigation.
 We formulate a materials design strategy that combines first-principles calculation results and machine learning models to establish a robust database of properties (e.g., phase stabilities and elastic constants).
 Moreover, we developed the corresponding desktop software to facilitate the use of related persons or institutions.

 ## Workflow
 * Above the iceberg:
 The training data of properties (e.g., phase stabilities and mechanical properties) is obtained by the first-principles calculation.
 The rules lying behind the data can be discovered by machine learning.
 * Below the iceberg:
 The knowledge of HEA over a full composition range can be obtained from well-trained model, and the corresponding software is developed with the knowledge embedded.

 ![alt demo0_graphical_abstract](res/demo0_graphical_abstract.png)

 ## Get Started
 ### Download
-Visit https://github.com/Aguang5241/Alloy_Supermarket/releases to download the demo version of software (for Windows).
+Visit https://github.com/aguang5241/HEA_ML/releases to download the demo version of software (for Windows).
 * Note: The demo version of software is only for demonstration purpose.
 It is not intended for commercial use.
 For full version of software or for commercial use, please contact us (gliu4@wpi.edu; yzhong@wpi.edu).

 ### Usage Description